ansys/pyansys-dev-guide/doc/source/how-to/dns-configuration.rst

 #.
 A CNAME as follows is requested: ``subdomain.pyansys.com``

 The CNAME requested can only be used by projects/repositories inside the `PyAnsys organization`_.
-Any attempt by external users/organizations of taking over the previous CNAME is taken care by GitHub and rejected.
+Any attempt by external users/organizations of taking over the previous CNAME is identified and rejected by GitHub.

 Case scenario - **vulnerable** subdomain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~